-The healthcare IT market is continuously searching for new ways advanced technology can play a more impactful role in transforming healthcare delivery.
+The health care IT market is searching for new ways advanced technology can play a more impactful role in transforming health care delivery.

-With the emergence of new 5G technologies, IT services and applications within the healthcare industry are set to become better connected than ever — a development that will have significant impacts for both healthcare providers and patients alike.
+With new 5G technologies emerging, health care IT services and applications are set to become better connected than ever.
+This development will have significant impacts on health care providers and patients alike.

-The healthcare industry’s network footprint grows each year, meaning more and more healthcare services and applications depend on fast network speeds and low latency.
+The health care industry’s network footprint grows each year.
+More health care services and applications depend on fast network speeds and low latency.

-5G technology will help turn antiquated healthcare systems in hospitals into smart hospitals that can deliver remote healthcare services to patients around the world.
+5G technology will turn antiquated health care systems in hospitals into smart hospitals that can deliver remote health care services to patients worldwide.

-A pre-COVID-19 study by Market Research Future found that the telehealth market is expected to grow at a compound annual growth rate of 16.5% from 2017 to 2023, parallel with the emergence and rollout of 5G.
+A pre-COVID-19 study by Market Research Future found that the telehealth market is expected to grow at a compound annual growth rate of 16.5% from 2017 to 2023.
+This growth is parallel with the emergence and rollout of 5G.
 It is foregone that these are likely to be higher growth rates now.
-Faster network speeds and the quality of care will allow doctors to engage remotely with patients at home or in field hospitals without the worry of network blackouts, disconnections or lag time.
+Faster network speeds and care quality will allow doctors to engage remotely with patients in a more immersive way at home or in field hospitals without network blackouts, disconnections or lag time.

-In the aftermath of the coronavirus pandemic, 5G eMBB technology will enable remote support of quality healthcare while reducing patient exposure to contagion by minimizing in-person visits to the doctor or healthcare facilities.
-For patients who can’t easily travel to their healthcare providers, 5G will allow the provider to visit them via natural-feeling telepresence systems.
+In the aftermath of the coronavirus pandemic, 5G eMBB technology will enable remote support of quality health care.
+Minimizing in-person visits to the doctor or health care facilities will reduce patient exposure to contagion.
+For patients who can’t easily travel to their health care providers, 5G will allow the provider to visit them via natural-feeling telepresence systems.

-The healthcare industry produces massive amounts of data.
-A single patient can generate hundreds of gigabytes of data each day, from patient medical records to the large image files created by MRI, CAT or PET scans.
+The health care industry produces massive data amounts.
+One patient can generate hundreds of gigabytes of data each day, from patient medical records to the large image files created by MRI, CAT or PET scans.

 According to AT&T, “Adding a high-speed 5G network to existing architectures can help quickly and reliably transport huge data files of medical imagery, which can improve both access to care and the quality of care.
 At the Austin Cancer Center, the PET scanner generates extremely large files — up to 1 gigabyte of information per patient per study.”

-A 5G network means that these large files can be transmitted quickly between doctors and hospitals, reducing the time that would otherwise be needed to move them across often under-powered legacy wired networks prone to cuts and other service interruption issues.
-The reduction in time that 5G brings means more timely diagnostics, second opinions, treatment starts and adjustments since the medical data can be transmitted and consumed by doctors faster than ever before, whether at home or in the office.
+A 5G network means that these large files can be transmitted quickly between doctors and hospitals.
+It reduces the time that would otherwise be needed to move them across often under-powered legacy wired networks prone to cuts and other service interruption issues.
+The time reduction 5G brings means more timely diagnostics, second opinions, treatment starts and adjustments.
+Medical data can be transmitted and consumed by doctors faster than ever before, whether at home or in the office.

-The switch to 5G also represents a long-term solution to the ever-rising need for bandwidth since planned 5G data speed increases are more clearly keeping pace with improvements in diagnostic and medical imaging systems requirements than wired networks other than fiber-based can.
+The switch to 5G also represents a long-term solution to the ever-rising need for bandwidth.
+Planned 5G data speed increases are more clearly keeping pace with improvements in diagnostic and medical imaging systems requirements than wired networks other than fiber-based.

-With 5G-enabled wearable devices, healthcare providers can monitor patients remotely and gather real-time data for preventative care and other individually-tailored healthcare provisions.
+With the additional speed and lower power of 5G-enabled wearable devices, health care providers can monitor patients remotely and gather real-time data.
+Remote monitoring and data can be leveraged for preventative care and other individually-tailored health care provisions.

-A report from Accenture reveals that 65% of consumers and 86% of doctors agree that wearables increase patients’ engagement with their health.
+A report from Accenture reveals that the use of digital health technology is on the rise, with the use of wearables rising from 17% in 2020 to 24% in 2021.
+According to Lisa Anne Bove in her article for The Journal of Nurse Practitioners, wearables can increase patients’ engagement with their health.
 This engagement is expected to decrease hospital costs by 16% over the next five years.

-Patients with chronic conditions can also retain autonomy and improve outcomes with more reliable, always-on mobile personal emergency response systems.
+Patients with chronic conditions can also retain autonomy and improve outcomes with more reliable, always-on mobile personal emergency response systems (PERS).
 AT&T notes that even though remote technology brings many benefits, usage is “limited by the capacity of the network to handle the data.”
-A slow network with unreliable connections could result in doctors unable to meet with patients and obtain critical healthcare data about them, especially in an emergency.
+A slow network with unreliable connections could result in doctors being unable to meet with patients.
+It could get in the way of obtaining critical health care data about them, especially in an emergency.

-5G technology reduces the chances of this happening and allows healthcare providers to deliver treatment seamlessly to chronically ill patients across the fastest network available.
+5G technology reduces the chances of this happening.
+It allows health care providers to deliver treatment seamlessly to chronically ill patients across the fastest network available.

 Innovations in medical device technology will provide more medical gadgets to patients who can reliably measure and monitor their health from home.
-These do-it-yourself innovations in healthcare will calibrate, gather and validate data from trusted sensors.
-The data can then be transmitted to a variety of medical and health care professionals for analysis.
+These do-it-yourself innovations in health care will calibrate, gather and validate data from trusted sensors.
+The data can then be transmitted to various medical and health care professionals for analysis.